eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/hi/development-view/skill.md

 #### RESOLVING VEHICLE, PART OF INTEREST, ITS SUPPLIER AND THE RELATED LOAD DATA

 The resolved connector must be the OEM's connector.
 There, the graph asset for the usage data is requested.
 Doing so, a sub-skill is transferred to the OEM's Knowledge Agent (if the consumer is not the OEM).
 At the OEM, the vehicle is resolved by its VIN.
-Then, the part of interrest (assembly) and its supplier are resolved by the parts name.
+Then, the part of interrest (assembly) and its supplier are resolved by the part's name.
 At the end, the load for that part can be resolved by the component of interest (assembly) and the load spectrum types that are required by the function arguments.

 ```sparql
   SERVICE ?dataConnector {